UserC2/filament-tracker/Query Plan.md

 	* Note: Not colour only, as you should not mix different types of filament in one print.

 ### Filtering
-* Find all materials matching of the same...
+* Find all materials of the same...
 	* Material
 	* Material & Colour
 	* Colour